zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 .. _how_can_zextras_backup_help_with_recovery:

-How can |backup| Help with Recovery?
+How Can |backup| Help You with Recovery?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The **Import Backup** feature of |backup| provides an easy and